-The Oregon Solutions project brought together a team of public, private and civic partners to work toward innovative solutions to assist residents, owners and renters who are living in mobile homes in parks in substandard conditions or who face being evicted as a result of redevelopment pressures.
-The collaborative aimed to create a social service assistance response which will help local communities understand what opportunities might be available to improve or replace homes or park infrastructure, to move homes to new sites, or to provide assistance in relocation or housing searches for park residents.
+The Oregon Solutions project brought together a team of public, private, and civic partners to work toward innovative solutions to assist residents, owners, and renters who are living in mobile homes in parks in substandard conditions or who face being evicted as a result of redevelopment pressures.
+The collaborative aimed to create a social service assistance response that will help local communities understand what opportunities might be available to improve or replace homes or park infrastructure, to move homes to new sites, or to provide assistance in relocation or housing searches for park residents.

 The Oregon Solutions process led to development of a housing and social service assistance response which is coordinated and ready for implementation.
 A formal action plan and “tool kit” enables a jurisdiction faced with notice of park closure to provide relocation options, such as a “decision tree,” which would help local communities understand what opportunities might be available to improve or replace homes or park infrastructure, move homes to new sites, or provide assistance in relocation or housing searches for park residents.

 Additionally, the Oregon Field Office of the US Department of Housing and Urban Development has designated Springfield and Eugene as the focus of its two-year Community Needs Assessment program.
 As part of this initiative, HUD has identified distressed manufactured home parks as a key engagement area.
 Similarly, the South Willamette Valley/Mid-Coast Regional Solutions Advisory Committee designated the project of addressing manufactured home park issues within the region as a Regional Solutions’ priority.